imjasonh/buildpack-in-a-pod/README.md

-# Buildpacks in a Pod
+# Buildpack in a Pod

-This demonstrates running CNCF Buildpacks in a regular Kubernetes Pod.
+This demonstrates running [CNCF Buildpacks](https://buildpacks.io) in a regular Kubernetes Pod.

-This is effectively what Tekton, Shipwright, kpack and others do, without all that ornamentation and friendliness.
+This is effectively what [Tekton](https://tekton.dev), [Shipwright](https://shipwright.io), [kpack](https://github.com/pivotal/kpack/) and others do, without all that ornamentation and friendliness.

 1. Set up registry credentials